Bioinspired Communication & Ethics

 CATME walkthrough (~15 min): Demonstration of the system, five dimensions, and rating scales.
 Key message: the middle is the expectation, not the floor.

-Discussion: Giving honest feedback (~25 min): Practice writing one positive and one constructive comment for a hypothetical teammate.
+Discussion: Giving honest feedback (~15 min): Practice writing one positive and one constructive comment for a hypothetical teammate.
+Include one version of the exercise involving AI-assisted work.
 Workshop the comments in pairs: Is it specific?
 Is it actionable?
 Is it respectful?
 Connection to peer review in Module 2 (scientific writing).

 Deliverable

 Complete CATME Rater Practice before next class.
+Come to Lecture 3 prepared to propose one provisional team norm for transparent AI use that can be incorporated into your Team Charter revision.
 First formative peer evaluation opens after Module 1 presentations.

 </details>